UN envoy: Fighting in South Sudan ‘has diminished greatly’

-UNITED NATIONS (AP) — The U.N. envoy for South Sudan says that after years of conflict, fighting in the world’s newest nation “has diminished greatly” since September’s peace agreement — and so has political fighting.
+UNITED NATIONS (AP) — After five years of civil war, the U.N. envoy for South Sudan said Tuesday that fighting in the world’s newest nation “has diminished greatly” since last September’s peace agreement — and so has political fighting.

-David Shearer said at a news conference Tuesday that he is encouraged by “a number of positive things:” opposition members once at war now in the capital Juba participating in the peace process, more than 15 “peace meetings” across the country, and civilians in U.N. protected sites starting to return home.
+David Shearer said at a news conference that he is encouraged by “a number of positive things.”

-On the less positive side, Shearer said the U.N. peacekeeping mission he heads is concerned “that the momentum of the peace agreement and the peace talks might slow.”
+Opposition members once at war are now in the capital of Juba participating in the peace process “and it’s moving forward,” he said.
+More than 15 “peace meetings” between the opposition, government and armed forces have taken place amicably across the country, and civilians in U.N. protected sites are starting to return home, he added.

-South Sudan plunged into ethnic violence in December 2013 and the five-year civil war has killed almost 400,000 people.
+On the less positive side, Shearer said the U.N. peacekeeping mission, which he heads, is concerned “that the momentum of the peace agreement and the peace talks might slow.”

 Most Read Nation & World Stories